 - Helps eligible seniors finance home repairs, adaptations and renovations through a low-interest home equity loan.

 For more information, see the individual program pages or the Seniors Financial Assistance information booklet.

-You should get a Seniors Financial Assistance application package in the mail three months before your 65th birthday.
+You should get a Seniors Financial Assistance application package in the mail six months before your 65th birthday.
 If you did not get this package, call the Alberta Supports Contact Centre at 1-877-644-9992.

 To be eligible you must: